apxiv/Flixster/README.md

 The following **optional** features are implemented:

 - [X] Improve and customize the user interface through styling and coloring
-- [ ] Landscape Mode
+- [X] Landscape Mode
-  [ ] Implement Glide to display placeholder graphics during loading
+- [X] Implement Glide to display placeholder graphics during loading
-  - Note: this feature is difficult to capture in a GIF without throttling internet speeds.
-Instead, include an additional screencap of your Glide code implementing the feature.  (<10 lines of code)

 The following **additional** features are implemented:

 - [X] Hide an API key